murisi/TML/README.md

 This section lists the optimizations based on CQC tests that have been implemented in the interpreter, what exactly they do to TML source code, the command line flags required to enable them, and their potential drawbacks.
-Note that the results of a program obtained by applying these optimizations to another should be indistinguishable from those of the original.
+Note that the flag `--3pfp` should be enabled when using any of these optimizations because their internals sometimes cause alternating fixpoints.
+Note also that the results of a program obtained by applying these optimizations to another should be indistinguishable from those of the original.

 ## Subsumption without Negation
 This pair of optimizations is based on the CQC test as described on